How to Wash Sweaters and Knitwear

 Absorbent Towel For Drying Knits

-Next, mindfully place your garment on the Large Absorbent Towel smoothing out the item so it lays flat.
+Next, mindfully place your garment on the Super-Absorbent Towel smoothing out the item so it lays flat.
 Roll the towel up - if you're washing a small piece, you can fold the towel in half first then roll.
 Kneel and press your body weight against the towel, or step on it barefoot to remove as much moisture as possible.

 3